Is Long COVID the New Chronic Fatigue Syndrome?

 ME/CFS can be triggered by other infectious illnesses — such as mononucleosis, Lyme disease, or severe acute respiratory syndrome (SARS), another coronavirus disease.
 Before the pandemic, the National Academy of Medicine estimated that as many as 2.5 million people in the US are living with ME/CFS.
 It has been speculated by Harvard’s Dr. Anthony L. Komaroff in an article in the journal Frontiers in Medicine that the pandemic could well double that number in the next year.

-In a previous article in this newsletter, I have discussed the possible role of an altered gut microbiome (dysbiosis) in increasing the risk for developing COVID-19, in particular of severe COVID symptoms.
+In a previous post, I have discussed the possible role of an altered gut microbiome (dysbiosis) in increasing the risk for developing COVID-19, in particular of severe COVID symptoms.
 A recent publication by a research group from Hong Kong, several gut microbes with known immunomodulatory potential such as Faecalibacterium prausnitzii, Eubacterium rectale and bifidobacteria were underrepresented in patients and remained low in samples collected up to 30 days after disease resolution.
 These microbial changes were associated with markers of disease severity concordant with elevated concentrations of inflammatory molecules.
 Gut microbiome alterations have been reported in both patients with ME/CFS and with COVID-19, suggesting a possible role of compromised interactions of gut microbial taxa with the gut based immune system.
 These alterations may be a risk factor for the development of long-COVID.

 “Currently, we can’t accurately predict who will become a long hauler.”

 Currently, we can’t accurately predict who will become a long hauler.
 Both patients with initially mild COVID-19 symptoms as well as those severely ill can develop lingering symptoms (article in Science).
 However, based on current knowledge continued symptoms are more likely to occur in people over age 50, people with two or three chronic co-morbid illnesses (such as metabolic syndrome or chronic cardiovascular disease) and, possibly, people who became very ill with COVID-19, all individuals with a likely state of dysbiosis.
-As I have previously discussed in this newsletter and in great detail in The Gut Immune Connection, these are all conditions associated with a compromised gut microbiome resulting in chronic, inappropriate immune system activation.
+As I have previously discussed in this blog and in great detail in The Gut Immune Connection, these are all conditions associated with a compromised gut microbiome resulting in chronic, inappropriate immune system activation.
 Increased activation of the gut associated immune system can spread throughout the body to other organs, including the brain, leading to neuroinflammation.

 “Long Covid may carry the risk of facilitating the development of Alzheimer’s disease later on in life.”